baugarten/node-restful/README.md

 ### Built-in Filters

 Node-restful accepts many options to manipulate the list results.
-These options can be passed with your request either via the querystring or the POST body.
+These options can be added to your request either via the querystring or the POST body.
 They are passed into the mongoose query to filter your resultset.

 #### Selecting the entity-properties you need

-If you only need a few properties instead of the whole model, you can ask the service to only give just the properties you need:
+If you only need a few properties instead of the entire model, you can ask the service to only give just the properties you need:

 A `GET` request to `/users/?select=name%20email` will result in: